Zuehlke/aws-cloudformation-tutorial/doc/template-desc.md

 ...
 ```

-The map EC2RegionMap contains different keys (region names).
+**EC2RegionMap:** A map that contains different keys (region names).
 Each key contains a name-value pair representing the [AMI](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) ID for the AMI Name in the region represented by the key.
-If we create our stack in eu-central-1 (Frankfurt) the AMI ID will be linke for our EC2 intances.<br/><br/>
+If we create our stack in the region eu-central-1 (Frankfurt), the AMI ID of this region will be used to create our EC2 intances.<br/><br/>

 ```json
 "Resources": {